For 8th Graders: TZHS Q&A

 Are AP and Honors classes the same thing?

 No. AP classes are college-level courses that follow curriculum approved by the College Board and culminate in an AP exam, with a fee set by the College Board.
-Earning a score of 3, 4, or 5 (out of 5) may be eligible to receive college credit from the colleges they eventually choose to attend, based on that individual college’s expectations and policy.
-Honors classes is a mid-way point between Regents-level rigor and AP-level rigor.
+Students earning a score of 3, 4, or 5 (out of 5) may be eligible to receive college credit from the colleges they eventually choose to attend, based on that individual college’s expectations and policy.
+Honors classes are a mid-way point between Regents-level rigor and AP-level rigor.
 Students in Honors classes also prepare for any associated Regents exams, but the expectation is for greater commitment to the content as evidenced through more independent work outside of class time, more writing and problem solving at a higher level, and more rigorous reading throughout the course, which requires a higher level of critical-thinking.
 While our Regents-level courses also highly value critical thinking and rigorous learning, Honors coursework requires more commitment of the students themselves.

 How do I know if my child is better suited for AP or Honors?